chenqi0805/anomaly-detection/README.md

 3. collections: python collections of data structures
 4. heapq: heap data structure
 5. math: math library

+The following two libraries are used for the optional feature:

+6. time
+7. datetime

+The following function is used in optional feature;

+def time_convert(): convert the timestamp string into float in seconds.

 The customers’ network can be built into a single class.
 Once we need to initialize a network by an initial batch of data, we just need to create an instance of the network class.
 In the constructor of the class, we have